unChaz/sci-fi-5e/srd/classes/guardian.md

 >
 > A guardian who has broken a vow typically seeks absolution from a priest who shares his or her faith or from another guardian of the same order.
 The guardian might spend an all- night vigil in prayer as a sign of penitence, or undertake a fast or similar act of self-denial.
 After a rite of confession and forgiveness, the guardian starts fresh.
 >
 > If a guardian willfully violates his or her oath and shows no sign of repentance, the consequences can be more serious.
-At the GM’s discretion, an impenitent guardian might be forced to abandon this class and adopt another.
+At the GM's discretion, an impenitent guardian might be forced to abandon this class and adopt another.